SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 // cost of Reno effect = Predicted SalePrice_Mix - Predicted SalePrice_Fix
 // Impact of reno effect is presented through % of Increase in SalePrice
 {% endhighlight %}

+Partial view of the tabulated cost of renovation effects :

 <table border="1" class="dataframe">
   <thead>